bruceravel/demeter/documentation/Athena/examples/data.rst

 calibrate these data.

-Open the `calibration tool <../process/cal.html>`__ by selecting :quoted:`Calibrate energies` from the Data menu.
+Open the `calibration tool <../process/cal.html>`__ by selecting :guilabel:`Calibrate energies` from the main menu.
 The derivative of
 |mu| (E) for these data will be plotted, shown below on the left.
 The
 choice of edge position, denoted by the little orange circle, is reasonable in that it is close to the first peak of the first